-Creating a post on a page instead of an ordinary ad gives an option to use a horizontal, square, and even vertical image formats.
-Also, in the post, you can write the text of any length.
+Creating a post on a page instead of an ordinary ad gives the option to use horizontal, square, and even vertical image formats.
+Also, in the post, you can write text of any length.
 There are no restrictions, just ensure that the text in the picture does not exceed 20%.
 Here is a tool that helps to check the image for suitability: https://www.facebook.com/ads/tools/text_overlay.
 This post will be used as an advertisement.

 2. Collect social proofs (likes, shares, comments).

 Create an ads campaign optimized on “Engagement” and targeted countries such as Nigeria and the Philippines.
 You can try others, but these work best for me.

 Firstly, advertising in these countries is incredibly cheap, and secondly, the population of these countries speaks excellent English.
 I visited user profiles and was shocked by the fact that, for example, in Nigeria, almost all posts of people were written in perfect English with American idioms.
 For $10 I usually get 1000–1500 post likes.
 Here are the results of one of the advertising campaigns.

 The same campaign but targeted at the US spent $50 and I was not even close to the results shown in the screenshot.
 Approximately it gave me 300–400 likes when I was testing this Facebook Ads Tips and Tricks.

 3. Comments to Posts.

 I comment on the post myself and ask my colleagues/friends to do so.
 Adding photos in comments works very well.
 This helps others not to be the first to comment on something and helps to set the tone of the conversation.
 After I have scored the right amount of likes and comments, I stop advertising in the Philippines and Nigeria and launch advertising for the core market with the “Website conversions”.